ammrat13/Planning2020/README.md

-# Planning2020
+# GT IEEE Robotics: Planning 2020
-Path planning repo for the 2020 block stacker robot.
+A planning library for the IEEE SoutheastCon 2020 Competition.
+It is to be used by the Agent repo for SE2 planning.